 This next step depends on how established your blog is.

-If you already have a blog, the best way to find who your audience is and what they want to read about is to look at your existing business, your current website traffic and blog comments.
+If you already have a blog, the best way to find who your audience is and what they want to read about is to look at your existing business, your current website traffic, and blog comments.

 On the other hand, if your blog is just starting, you should think about what topics you’re interested in exploring and then look to see whether your proposed audience’s interests match this.
-A great way to find these out is to look at others in your industry, check out Quora and Facebook Groups.
+A great way to find these out is to look at others in your industry and check out Quora and Facebook Groups.